samikeijonen/uuups-docs/folder-structure/index.md

 ### Autoloading classes

 Inside `app` folder there are couple of sub-folders which holds PHP classes.
-This classes are autoloaded using [PSR-4 autoloader](https://www.php-fig.org/psr/psr-4/).
+These classes are autoloaded using [PSR-4 autoloader](https://www.php-fig.org/psr/psr-4/).

 The sub-folders follow namespacing and class-naming rules.